-When new employees commence employment with the Council the Code of Conduct is sent out with their Main Statement of Terms and Conditions.
+When new employees commence employment with the Council the Code of Conduct is provided with their Main Statement of Terms and Conditions.
 Employees are asked to confirm, in writing, that they have received and read a copy of the Code.
 Job Descriptions within Council also require employees as part of their duties and responsibilities to adhere to the Code of Conduct for Local Government Officers.

-Officers are given a copy of the Code on taking up appointment and failure to adhere to it is a disciplinary offence.
+Officers are given a copy of the Code on taking up appointment and failure to adhere to the Code may be disciplinary offence.
 Officers are also issued with terms and conditions of employment on commencing employment with the Council and would be advised of various policies and procedures on induction.
 Existing members of staff have access to these documents on the Staff Portal.
-New policies and procedures are brought to the attention of staff and are also available via the Staff Portal.
+New policies and procedures are brought to the attention of staff through the Staff News and HR News also available via the Staff Portal .
+Training is provided where applicable.

-The induction process for all new staff includes a copy of specific policies on staff conduct, including travelling and subsistence expenses, disciplinary and grievance policies and procedures, absence and sickness reporting, Data Protection, Freedom of Information, Equality and Good Relations and Health and Safety at Work.
+The induction process for all new staff includes a copy of specific policies on staff conduct, including travelling and subsistence expenses, disciplinary and grievance policies and procedures, absence and sickness reporting, Data Protection, Freedom of Information, Equality and Good Relations, Safeguarding and Health and Safety at Work.